xp44mm/Notebook/RxInAction/01 Reactive programming.md

 ### 1.4.2 Asynchronicity and Rx

-Asynchronous execution isn’t limited to being handled only by using `Task<T>`.
-In appendix A, you’ll be introduced to other patterns used inside the .NET Framework to provide asynchronous execution.
+Asynchronous execution isn't limited to being handled only by using `Task<T>`.
+In appendix A, you'll be introduced to other patterns used inside the .NET Framework to provide asynchronous execution.

 Looking back at `IObservable<T>`, the Rx representation of a time-variant variable, you can use it to represent any asynchronous pattern, so when the asynchronous execution completes (successfully or with an error), the chain of execution will run and the dependencies will be evaluated.
 Rx provides methods for transforming the various types of asynchronous execution (such as `Task<T>`) to `IObservable<T>`.